-- 1. Whether Initiative #115 violated the constitutional single subject requirement because: - a.
-It includes both (a) an expansion of permitted sales of a single type of alcohol beverage (wine) at a single category of retail sellers (food stores) and (b) authorization for third-party delivery of all types of alcohol beverages (including wine, beer, and spirits) from virtually all licensed sellers of alcohol beverages; - b.
-Under existing Colorado statute, the regulation of beer at the retail level is "separate and distinct" from regulation of wine at the retail level, meaning this measure contains "separate and distinct" purposes and therefore violates the constitutional requirement that initiatives be comprised of only one subject; and - c.
-The Initiative's "repeal and reenact" clauses function to in effect alter the generally applicable procedure for resolving conflicts among statutory provisions and ballot measures, and is separate from the substantive changes the Initiative makes to Colorado liquor law in violation of the single subject rule. - 2.
-Whether the Board violated the "clear ballot title" requirement because:
+- 1. Whether Initiative #128 violated the constitutional single subject requirement because: - a.
+It includes both (a) an expansion of permitted sales of a single type of alcohol beverage (wine) at a single category of retail sellers (food stores) and (b) authorization for third-party delivery of all types of alcohol beverages (including wine, beer, and spirits) from virtually all licensed sellers of alcohol beverages; and - b.
+Under existing Colorado statute, the regulation of beer at the retail level is "separate and distinct" from regulation of wine at the retail level, meaning this measure contains "separate and distinct" purposes and therefore violates the constitutional requirement that initiatives be comprised of only one subject.